 A WooCommerce loyalty program can be a fantastic way to encourage users to keep purchasing from your store.
 If you set up a points system that offers users decent rewards for the money they spend, they may actually end up spending more money over the long term.

-Those increased earnings should more than makeup for the discounts that you give out.
-As for how to implement that program, Advanced Coupons is your best bet.
-The plugin integrates a powerful loyalty program system that works seamlessly with coupon management functionality.
+Those increased earnings should more than make up for the discounts that you give out.
+As for how to implement that program, you can easily do so in two steps:

 Do you have any questions about how to create a WooCommerce loyalty program?
 Let’s talk about them in the comments section below!